 In biology, a symbiote (or symbiont) is a living organism that lives in symbiosis with another organism.
 Symbiosis literally means "living together," and it comes in three variations:

-covers the host's body as some sort of costume, whether for good or bad, it's almost invariably a Clingy Costume.
+When The Symbiote covers the host's body as some sort of costume, whether for good or bad, it's almost invariably a Clingy Costume.

 Examples of Mutualism:

-- The color entities of Green Lantern feed on emotion and allow their hosts to manipulate solid light on a much larger scale than power rings.
+- Green Lantern: The color entities feed on emotion and allow their hosts to manipulate solid light on a much larger scale than power rings.
 Unfortunately, some of them affect the behavior of their hosts, which can vary from subtle influence to full on Puppeteer Parasite.

-- In The Incredible Hulk's "Crossroads" arc the Hulk went to a planet where the food is poisonous to animals unless they have a symbiote attached.
+- The Incredible Hulk: In the "Crossroads" arc, the Hulk goes to a planet where the food is poisonous to animals unless they have a symbiote attached.

-- The Symbiotes from Spider-Man, although they have a tendency to turn their host evil.
+- Spider-Man: The Symbiotes, although they have gained a tendency to turn their host evil since their first appearance.
 The ones in the Ultimate universe are parasitic, though.

 - The core universe Symbiote species is as well (at least, after 90s retcons).
 The Venom Symbiote and its spawn are considered mutants by the others.
 Or they were, before they completely wiped out their Always Chaotic Evil brethren.

-- Venom is coming back to this, after bonding with Flash Thompson, realizing that they must rely on each other to survive.
+- The Venom symbiote is coming back to this, after bonding with Flash Thompson, realizing that they must rely on each other to survive.

-- Toxin, when bonded to Patrick Mulligan had a relationship similar to that of a father and a naughty little child.
+- The Toxin symbiote, when bonded to Patrick Mulligan, had a relationship similar to that of a father and a naughty little child.
 Not so much when Toxin is bonded to Eddie Brock.

-- The symbiotes from Spider Man may have inspired the eventual revelation that Spawn's distinctive costume (which is standard issue for all Hellspawn) is actually a living, sentient demon in its own right, and possibly inspired by the Spider-Man examples below.
+- Spawn: Spawn's distinctive costume (which is standard issue for all Hellspawn) is actually a living, sentient demon in its own right, and possibly inspired by the Spider-Man examples below.
 How the "costume-demon" benefits isn't made clear, possibly from being able to passively feed off of the necroplasmic energy of its undead host.
-The host definately benefits from having a very protective live-in partner which not only provides flight/gliding (the cape functions like wings because, in its natural form, they are wings), offensive shapeshifting and Combat Tentacles (via the chains and cape-tendrils), but will fight to protect its host even if the host is unconscious.
+The host definitely benefits from having a very protective live-in partner which not only provides flight/gliding (the cape functions like wings because, in its natural form, they are wings), offensive shapeshifting and Combat Tentacles (via the chains and cape-tendrils), but will fight to protect its host even if the host is unconscious.
 Said symbiote feeds of negative emotions and pain, being around Spawn of all people is giving it plenty of that.
 In an early issue it's described as partially feeding off the necroplasm his body is made of, and in a later arc where Spawn is convinced his costume is responsible for a grisly series of killings where the victims were drained of all their blood, clown reveals it feeds off souls (of which necroplasm is a condensed form).
 To no one's surprise, the murders were being committed by a vampire.

 - And You Thought Your Parents Were Weird! has Matt, a ghost, possessing Newman, a robot.
 Matt needs Newman's body to interact with the world, and Newman benefits from having a smarter mental roommate.